 Whether you’re a casual jogger or a marathon veteran, music can be the perfect companion for your workouts and a good beat can help you push yourself to the limits.
 The best headphones for running and working out should have great stability and not fall off your ears.
 Sports headphones should also be comfortable, easy-to-use, and compact enough to carry on your person when you take them to the gym or hit the road on a bike.

-So far, we've reviewed 246 earphones and below are our recommendations for the best sports headphones you can buy in 2019.
-Check also our recommendations for the best over ear headphones for working out, the best wireless earbuds for running, and the best earbuds for working out.
+So far, we've reviewed 281 earphones and below are our recommendations for the best sports headphones you can buy in 2019.
+Check also our recommendations for the best over-ear headphones for working out, and the best wireless earbuds for running.

-Unfortunately, they aren’t the most comfortable in-ears because of their bulkier buds design.
-On the upside, they have a 5-hour battery life that should last you for a whole workout and the provided case gives you two additional charges, and they have some fun sports-oriented features in the app.
+Unfortunately, they aren’t the most comfortable in-ears because of their bulkier design.
+On the upside, they have a 5-hour battery life that should last your whole workout, the provided case gives you two additional charges, and they have some fun sports-oriented features in the app.

 If you find the Samsung Gear IconX or the Jaybird X3 a bit too expensive, then consider the Anker SoundBuds Curve instead.
 They're the best sports headphones we've tested so far in the budget category.
 They are not truly wireless like the more expensive Gear IconX, and their build quality, although decent, doesn't feel as durable as the Jaybird X3 or even the Jaybird Freedom 2.